LukaSveigl/PINS-JavaBytecode-Compiler/README.md

 ## 3. Building and running

 To build this project, simply import the project into your IDE of choice.
+The project has been known to work on atleast Java 17.
 The project does not use any external libraries, so no additional setup is required.
 In the future an OS-agnostic Makefile will be added.

 To run this project, simply run the 'Compiler' class, which is the entry point of the application.
 The compiler takes multiple arguments, which are described below: